epfl-ada/ada-2024-project-metal2024/README.md

 - 20.12 Final P3 Deliverable

 ### Organization within the team: List of work done by each member
-- Timo: General Datastory writing and website Introduction (Website Part 1)
+- Timo: General Datastory writing and website Introduction (Website Introduction + Periods)
-- Lilly-Flore: Themes grouping and exploration (Website Part 2)
+- Lilly-Flore: Themes grouping and exploration (Website Part "Genre-ally Speaking: A Plot Twist in Movie History")
-- Mathis: General Datastory writing and Word cloud (Website Part 3)
+- Mathis: General Datastory writing and Word cloud (Website Part "Let’s see what we are talking about !")
-- Anoush: Ngrams,tf-idf/named_entities and causal inference (Website Part 4)
+- Anoush: Ngrams,tf-idf/named_entities and causal inference (Website Part "Causal Inference")
-- Emilien: Ratings analysis and ReadMe report (Website Part 5)
+- Emilien: Ratings analysis and ReadMe report (Website Part "Movie ratings, another metric for popularity ?")

 ### Project structure: